 There, you can see some of the garden’s oldest trees, such as the Himalayan Cedar and Omiya tree.

-Several educational visits are also held, including nursery, primary, and outdoor visits.
+Several educational visits, including nursery, primary, and outdoor visits, are also held.

 8. Birmingham Royal Ballet

-It is one of the five most prominent ballet companies in the UK that organise mind-blowing and jaw-dropping shows.
+Birmingham Royal Ballet is one of the UK’s five most prominent ballet companies organizing mind-blowing and jaw-dropping shows.

 If you want to learn how to dance ballet, they have ballet training programs in Birmingham and tours throughout the year.

-Several workshops are organised that introduce dance in a more accessible and fun way.
+Several workshops are organized to introduce dance in a more accessible and fun way.
 They also train young dancers in dance track programs.
 Not only do they work with young people, but they also work with community groups that include people of all ages.

 You would love to watch their dance shows.
-The music, the sets, and the dancers all are excellent and give you a mesmerising and memorable performance.
+The music, sets, and dancers are excellent and give you a mesmerizing and memorable performance.

 9. Birmingham Science Museum

-The award-winning Birmingham Science Museum is among the best places to visit in Birmingham.
+The award-winning Birmingham Science Museum is among Birmingham’s most interesting places to visit.

 Millennium Point Curzon Street, Birmingham, England B4 7XJ

-Enter the planetarium and explore deep into the space, travel in the night sky, and get close to the constellations and solar system.
+Enter the planetarium, explore deep into space, travel in the night sky, and get close to the constellations and solar system.
 Don’t forget to visit the science garden and spot the human-sized hamster wheel there.

-There are around 20 interactive galleries of four distinct areas focusing on interesting displays of manufacturing nuts and bolts, gadgets, treasure, tins, and things.
+Around 20 interactive galleries of four distinct areas focus on interesting displays of manufacturing nuts and bolts, gadgets, treasures, tins, and things.

 They have several cafes and shops for your comfort.
-The outlets sell food and drinks, burgers and a lot more for your refreshment.
-Also, there is a gift shop selling many gifts and similar items.
+The outlets sell food and drinks, burgers and much more for refreshment.
+Also, a gift shop that sells gifts and similar items is present in this museum.

 10. Cannon Hill Park